If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

-A lung nodule is a small mass of tissue that can be spotted in the lungs during lung cancer screenings or imaging tests using computed tomography (CT) scans or X-rays.
+A lung nodule is a small area of dense tissue that is seen in the lungs during lung cancer screenings or imaging tests using computed tomography (CT) scans or X-rays.
 In most instances, nodules aren’t cancerous.
 However, because lung cancer is the leading cause of death from cancer in the United States, you should always seek follow-up care to accurately diagnose and monitor any sign of lung nodules.

 How are lung nodules detected?

 Lung nodules look like a white, round shadow and are commonly found during lung cancer screenings using low-dose CT scans.
 A low-dose CT scan uses advanced x-ray technology to create a detailed 2D image of your lungs.
 As a result, lung cancer experts can find and track tiny lung nodules early.
 Because early detection is your best chance of treating lung cancer, it’s important to get screened as soon as you’re eligible.

 Lung nodules can also appear on other imaging tests, such as X-rays, used for unrelated purposes.
 Whether your lung nodule appeared during a lung cancer screening or other imaging tests, it’s unlikely that you experienced any related symptoms.

 Are lung nodules cancerous?